Reinforcement Learning Frames Neural Model Editing

 What happened

-Per the paper, the framework exposes two editing environments: MaskWorld, where agents apply multiplicative weight scaling, and ShiftWorld, where agents apply additive weight updates.
-The paper defines a composite reward that balances a utility-preservation objective with a task-specific editing objective and uses that reward to learn editing policies.
-Per the paper, evaluation tasks include bias mitigation in text classification and machine unlearning in image classification; the reported results show forget-set accuracy reduced to nearly 0% with over 90% retain-set accuracy on the unlearning experiments, and a greater-than-5% improvement on bias-related metrics in the bias-mitigation experiments.
+Per the paper, the framework exposes two editing environments: MaskWorld, where agents apply multiplicative weight scaling, and ShiftWorld, where agents apply additive weight updates, guided by a composite reward balancing utility preservation against a task-specific editing objective.
+On machine-unlearning experiments (image classification), learned policies reportedly cut forget-set accuracy to nearly 0% while keeping retain-set accuracy above 90%; on bias-mitigation experiments (text classification), the paper reports a greater-than-5% improvement on bias-related metrics while maintaining general classification utility.

 What to watch